humdrum-tools/humdrum-documentation/guide/ch03/index.md

   Number of double barlines: 1
   -------------------------------
 Notice that a distinction is made between the number of notes and the number of noteheads.
-A tied note is considered to be a single \"note,\" although it may be notated using two or more noteheads.
+A tied note is considered to be a single "note," although it may be notated using two or more noteheads.

-The output from **census** can be restricted to a particular item of information by \"piping\" the output to the UNIX **grep** command.
+The output from **census** can be restricted to a particular item of information by "piping" the output to the UNIX **grep** command.

 Simple Searches using the *grep* Command